AI use cases for logistics industry

 Forklifts, conveyors, elevators, material handling equipment—so much equipment in a logistics company that requires constant maintenance and care.
 Most companies either have scheduled maintenance or perform reactive maintenance, fixing once the machine gets broken.
 Both of these may reduce the lifetime of a machine or cause unexpected downtime, shutting down operations.

 How to be proactive in taking care of this machinery and extending its remaining useful lifetime?
-AI-based predictive maintenance is the answer.
+A major example of AI in logistics, predictive maintenance, is the answer.
 This uses a combination of sensors, machine learning-based algorithms, and an alarm or a reporting system.

 The sensors attached to the machinery capture information depending on the use case—heat, rotatory movement, acoustics and vibration, debris settled, etc. The ML algorithms are fed with a normal range of this data which also denotes the healthy operable conditions of the machine.
 If the algorithms pick up any spike in these numbers, it can intimate the floor personnel to look into it, suggesting relevant measures like giving the machine a rest or checking an anomaly object.